 Also, remember that the insurance companies will not disclose that information until a lawsuit is filed.
 Under New Mexico’s Mandatory Financial Responsibility Act, the minimum coverage for New Mexico is $25,000.00 per person and $50,000.00 per accident.
 Your settlement or judgment is usually limited by the total insurance available.
 We will discuss using any available uninsured or underinsured motorist coverage that you carry if it appears that the Defendant is uninsured or underinsured.

-The true value of your claim is always debatable.
+For these reasons, the answer to how much is my personal injury case worth is always debatable.
 This is why you need an experienced personal injury lawyer to help you navigate through this confusing process.

 Call Jonathan A. Garcia at Garcia Legal for a free consultation.